biakaviaka/worthy_task/README.md

 I assumed the variables (shape, color, clarity and carat weight) are independent and price is continuous variable.
 Сonsidering all of the above I used multivariate regression to predict price based on recent deals dataset.
 I decided to use  <a href="https://github.com/ankane/eps">Eps ruby gem</a> because it simple and not required prior knowledge of machine learning.

+After a series of tests, I saw that the calculator sometimes returns negative values.
+In this case, I return an error message.